 - Points charged upfront: 1 to 4

 Private money lending is a related concept but comes from individuals rather than institutional lenders.
 A family member, colleague, or local investor who lends you capital at a negotiated rate is a private money lender.
 Terms are fully negotiable and often more flexible than hard money.
-Always formalise these arrangements with a promissory note and proper documentation.
+Always formalize these arrangements with a promissory note and proper documentation.

 You Have More Options Than You Think — Here Is Where to Start